iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 ## Test Build vs Release Build

+### Test Build

-The test build will be built for the current platform into the folder specified in the configuration (creating a subfolder in the RS DLC folder is recommended).
+The package for the current platform will be built into the folder specified in the configuration (creating a subfolder in the RS DLC folder is recommended).
 Generation of DD levels may be disabled and the App ID can be changed to a custom one.

+- If RS is running, new packages will be created that have a different DLC key and arrangement IDs, with the version in the song title.
+This allows you to load a new test version into the game by triggering the DLC enumeration.
+- If RS is not running, any previous test builds will be replaced with a single package.

+### Release Build

-The release build will build the package(s) (both Mac and PC by default) into the project folder.
+Will build the package(s) (both Mac and PC by default) into the project folder.
 DD levels will be generated if the XML files do not already have them and the App ID is hard-coded to Cherub Rock.

 ## Arrangement Improving Features from DDC Improver

 Will be used when "Apply Improvements" is enabled.

 - Fix incorrect crowd events (E0, E1, E2 -> e0, e1, e2)
+- Fix chord names (Amin -> Am)
 - Shorten handshapes for chord slides that include the slide-to notes
 - Shorten handshapes that are too close to the next handshape
 - Remove beats that come after the audio has ended